telerik/kendo-ui-builder/docs/views/login.md

 # Login View

-The built-in Application module contains login page and landing page views, which are initially available for you.

-For more information, refer to the tutorial on [adding and editing Login views]({% slug editblankviews_tutorials_kuib %}).
+The Login view, together with the Landing Page view, is built-in and is initially available as part of the Application Module.

 ## Suggested Links